-- as of 31 December 2015, its insurance business represented more than the 90% threshold for applying this approach; - it is accounted for using the equity method in the consolidated financial statements of its three main shareholders which are financial institutions and which apply IFRS 9 as from 2018.
-As a result, it will not be required to prepare its consolidation package in accordance with IFRS 9; - the amendment to IFRS 4 requires additional disclosures in the notes during the transition period, concerning the classification of assets and the reporting entity's exposure to credit risk on assets meeting the criteria in IFRS 9 (assets for which the contractual cash flows consist solely of payments of principal and interest).
-These disclosures are made on an annual basis.
+- As of 31 December 2015, its insurance business represented more than the 90% threshold for applying this approach. - It is accounted for using the equity method in the consolidated financial statements of its three main shareholders which are financial institutions and which have applied IFRS 9 since 2018.
+As a result, it will not be required to prepare its consolidation package in accordance with IFRS 9.

+During the deferral period, IFRS 4 requires additional disclosures including the results of "SPPI" testing and the reporting entity's credit risk exposure.